-This paper is the first to test whether omitted variables and dynamic specifications discussed in Campbell (2013) drive the apparent large impact of CUs on trade using GR's (2017) much larger data set (we study four times as many CUs as in Campbell (2013)).
-In addition, we also study the euro period, implement superior ImporterYear and ExporterYear FEs in a specification using directional exports, and do not drop the observations coterminous with war or missing data - all distinct from (Campbell (2013)).
-While some other studies also find no effect of the euro (Nähle (2015), Tykkyläinen (2012), and Figueiredo et al. (2016)9, Rose (2017) argues in a meta-analysis that the reason that some euro studies find smaller, no, or even a negative impact is that they use either fewer countries or fewer years.
-By contrast, we show that the key is really controlling for other key aspects of European integration, since we use the same data and estimation strategy as GR (2016).
-In an important contribution, Larch et al. (Forthcoming) show that the apparent impact of the euro is smaller and insignificant when using a PPML estimator, although they find that other CUs are still significant.
-We show that neither the euro nor non-Euro CUs are robust even using log-linear OLS, Glick and Rose's preferred estimator.10
+This paper is the first to test whether omitted variables and dynamic specifications discussed in Campbell (2013) drive the apparent large impact of CUs on trade using GR's (2016) much larger data set (we study four times as many CUs as in Campbell (2013)).
+Compared with Campbell (2013), we also include the Euro period, implement superior importer\year and exporter\year FEs in a specification using directional exports, do not drop the observations coterminous with war or missing data, and use PPML and synthetic controls as supplemental approaches.
+While some other studies also find no effect of the Euro (Figueiredo et al. (2016), Nähle (2015), and Tykkyläinen (2012)), Rose (2017) argues in a meta-analysis that the reason that some Euro studies find smaller, no, or even a negative impact is that they use either fewer countries or fewer years.
+By contrast, we show that the key is really controlling for other aspects of European integration, since we use the same data and estimation strategy as GR (2016).

-In the rest of the paper, we first describe the data and methodology, and then implement our empirical approaches: (1) plotting pre- and post-treatment trends, (2) static panel regressions, and (3) dynamic panel regressions.
+In the rest of the paper, we first describe the data and methodology, then we implement our empirical approaches: (1) plotting pre- and posttreatment trends, and then running (2) static Panel regressions, (3) dynamic panel regressions, and (4) PPML regressions, and finally (5) implementing a synthetic control approach.